Humza277/student_data_abstraction/readme.md

-This is an example of class Polymorphism
+This is an example of class abstraction